tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 …
 ```

-If you do this, don't forget to always bind the dispatcher-handler to the dispatcher's invalidation URL – otherwise you won't be able to send invalidation requests from AEM to the Dispatcher.
+If you do this, don't forget to always bind the dispatcher-handler to the Dispatcher's invalidation URL – otherwise you won't be able to send invalidation requests from AEM to the Dispatcher.

 Another alternative to use the Dispatcher as a filter is to set up filter directives in the `dispatcher.any`